 All allocators implement the generic Allocator interface.
 Allocators that operate on address ranges supplement the plain Allocator by implementing the more specific Range_allocator interface.

 Inter-process communication on Genode is based on capabilities.
 A capability is a system-wide unique object identity that can be passed between processes.
 On kernels with support for local names, a capability may have a different name in each process but still refer to the same object.

 Genode provides a mechanisms for implementing remote procedure calls (RPC).
 The interaction between the client (the caller) and the server (callee) consists of the following steps:

 Client marshals arguments to form a message.
 The first part of the message is a function opcode.

-Client sends message via the kernel to the server and
+Client sends message via the kernel to the server and blocks for the result.

 Server dispatches request according to the opcode stored in the message.